shamim1258/Shamim/Technology/Django/architecture.md

 # Architecture

 Django is based on MVT (Model-View-Template) architecture.
 MVT is a software design pattern for developing a web application.
+MVT is generally very similar to that of MVC (Model-View_Controller) model.

 MVT Structure has the following three parts –
 1. **Model**
 It is the logical data structure behind the entire application and is represented by a database.